fredgibbs/fredgibbs.github.io/courses/digital-history/index.md

 ## Work Requirements and Grading
+NOTE THAT ALL WORK IS OPTIONAL!
+You need to do as many assignments to get whatever grade you want.
+There are more assignments given than anyone needs to do.
+Do the ones that interest you and do them well!
+Note that point values are the MAXIMUM possible, not what you get for merely completing them.

 - Thorough preparedness and engaged participation in most every class meeting.
 This is a class that's focused on discussing and making things, not just memorizing and regurgitating a historical narrative.
 (30 points; note this is roughly 2 points per day)
+- Reading responses (0-2 points each).
+See the [Response guidelines](response-guidelines).
-- Transcription (10 points)
+- Transcription Assignment (10 points)
-- Overview of Medical Heritage (10 points)
+- Topic Modeling of Medical History Journals (10 points)
-- Hathi Trust Exploration (10 points)
-- Spatial History Map (10 points)
+- Spatial History Project (10 points)
-- Equitable contribution to collaborative Digital History Project (10 points)
+- Equitable contribution our collaborative Digital History Project (10 points)
 - ~1000-word critique of digital history/humanities project (10 points)
-- 8 Reading responses (2 points each).
-See the [Response guidelines](response-guidelines).
-- Yes I know these add up to 106.
-You're welcome.
+- Final Evaluation of Digital Portfolio (10 points)
 - All revised work is due Tuesday, May 7, by 9:30am (the end of our scheduled final exam).

 ### Grade Distribution